Code-Institute-Submissions/rockanrolla/README.md

 + __*Events:*__

   - The contents displayed on the first column of this section are about the future events of the band.
 A carrousel is available with six cards, each one containing information about a future event date, weekday, city, country, venue.
-Tickets availability is delivered with a barcode image and coloured text over it (green or red).
+Tickets availability is delivered with a barcode image and colored text over it (green or red).
 This should help the fans to take a decision about which should be the best concert to attend.

   - The contents displayed on the second column are related to the purchase of concerts tickets.
 A link is diplayed that should help to link the visitors to an external site where tickets can be bought.